ap0llo/wolpertinger/Docs/Communication Protocol.md

 Message Layer (Layer 2)
 --------------

-There is only 3 types of messages that can be exchanged between wolpertinger clients: RemoteMethodCall, RemoteMethodResponse and RemoteError.
+There are only 3 types of messages that can be exchanged between wolpertinger clients: RemoteMethodCall, RemoteMethodResponse and RemoteError.
 The message format is XML based and thus should be straightforward to implement.

 ###Message Types